 Brian estimates that Local 1291 raises $50,000 between Fill the Boot and the golf classic, which is now in its 28th year.
 “The money we raise goes to camp, but more importantly, 90 percent of it goes to pay for the research that will hopefully find a cure so that one day we won’t need summer camp.”

-For Brian, volunteering at MDA Summer Camp is certainly about helping kids living with muscular dystrophy, ALS, and other neuromuscular diseases, but it’s also about the whole family.
+For Brian, volunteering at MDA Summer Camp is certainly about helping kids living with muscular dystrophy, SMA, and other neuromuscular diseases, but it’s also about the whole family.

 “One year, I met one of my kids’ dad and stepmom.
 But I found out that they weren’t married and they had never gotten married because they couldn’t take the time.
 So during camp one year, they were actually able to go get married,” Brian says.

 Brian’s advice to others considering becoming MDA camp counselors?
 Don’t think about what’s in your way; focus on the reward.
 “My first year as a counselor, I had a million other things and commitments, a part-time job, a daughter and everything else.
 And it’s just like, how do you find a week out of your time? ” Brain asks.
 “But after that first year, I was like, that one week puts the other 51 weeks into perspective, and just makes them all so much more valuable.”